-35 Digital Marketing Blogs That Accept Guest Posts
+45 Top Digital Marketing Blogs That Accept Guest Posts

 What They Want

-SEO Butler provides SEO services for your marketing needs, which includes content writing, press releases, guest posts to name a few.
+SEO Butler provides SEO services for your marketing needs, which includes content writing, press releases, and guest posts.

 The blog covers topics around search engine optimization and digital marketing.